sonnenhaft/rl-kanban/README.md

 ```sh
 $ gulp build
 ```
-Production files are move into the 'deployment' folder.
+Production files are move into the 'build' folder.
 Note, both minified and unminfied files are generated.
 #### "Vendor" Files
 For compilation, source files are classified as Vendor or Custom.
 Vendor files are assumed to be included in the container page (e.g.: Underscore.js, Angular, Foundation CSS, etc.).
-Vendor files get compiled into "deployment/js/vendor.js" and "deployment/css/vendor.css".
+Vendor files get compiled into "build/js/vendor.js" and "build/css/vendor.css".
 Vendor files are only necessary to include when running the control in standalone mode.
 Custom files are unique to the Kanban control.
-Custom files get compiled into "deployment/js/rlkanban.js" and "deployment/css/rlkanban.css".
+Custom files get compiled into "build/js/rlkanban.js" and "build/css/rlkanban.css".

 ### Other Tasks
 Remove all generated source (css files, build folder, and generated index.html):